 - fill out the appropriate form available for download here, or in the church office.

 - choose monthly or twice-monthly transfers from your bank account, credit card, or debit card directly to the church account.
+Please note that we do not currently accept American Express credit cards.

 - increase, decrease, change the transaction date, or discontinue the debits at any time.